Xilinx/PYNQ_Peripherals/README.md

 # PYNQ Hackathon Peripheral Modules

-This repository contains drivers for Arduino, PMOD, Grove and Raspberry PI peripherals connected to an IOP.
+This repository contains drivers for Arduino, PMOD, Grove and Raspberry PI peripherals connected to recommended [PYNQ-Z2](http://www.pynq.io/board.html) board.
 Each peripheral driver comes with Jupyter notebooks which show how to use it.

 <p align="center">